planetvnus/Molla/README.md

 But... you need more time!

 "Let me know if you need anything." the waiter says, after your fourth time making eye-contact in the last 10 minutes.
 Your friends look up from their menus and signal the waiter to come over.
-After letting them place their orders, you hurriedly choose a dish you know you'll be unsatisified with -  and any decision feels like the wrong one.
+After they place their orders, you hurriedly choose a dish you know you'll be unsatisified with -  and any decision feels like the wrong one.

 With Molla, you can eliminate menu anxiety by automating this process.